milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 The short version

 We use your personal information as this Privacy Statement describes.
-No matter where you are, where you live, or what your citizenship is, we provide the same high standard of privacy protection to all our users around the world, regardless of their country of origin or location.
+No matter where you are, where you live, or what your citizenship is, you have the same high standard of privacy protection when using GitHub's products as all our users around the world, regardless of their country of origin or location.

 To see our Privacy Notice to residents of California, please go to GitHub's Notice about the California Consumer Privacy Act or scroll down.

 Summary
 Section	What can you find there?
-Who is responsible for the processing of your information	Subject to limited exceptions, GitHub is the controller and entity responsible for the processing of your personal data in connection with the Website or Service.
+Who is responsible for the processing of your information	Subject to limited exceptions, GitHub is the controller and entity responsible for the processing of your personal data in connection with the Website or Service if you are in North America.
+For individuals outside North America the data controller is GitHub B.V.
 What information GitHub collects	GitHub collects information directly from you for your registration, payment, transactions, and user profile.
 We also automatically collect from you your usage information, cookies, and device information, subject, where necessary, to your consent.
 GitHub may also collect personal data from third parties.
 We only collect the minimum amount of personal data necessary from you, unless you choose to provide more.
 How GitHub uses your information	In this section, we describe the ways in which we use your information, including to provide you the Service, to communicate with you, for security and compliance purposes, and to improve our Website or Service or develop new features and functionality of our Website or Service.
 We also describe the legal basis upon which we process your information, where legally required.
 How we share the information we collect	We may share your information with third parties under one of the following circumstances: with your consent, with our service providers, for security purposes, to comply with our legal obligations, or when there is a change of control or sale of corporate entities or business units.
 We do not sell your personal information and we do not host advertising on GitHub.
 Your choices regarding our processing of your personal data	We provide ways for you to access, alter, or delete your personal information.
-Cookies	We only use strictly necessary cookies to provide, secure, and improve our Website or Service or develop new features and functionality of our Website or Service.
-We offer a page that makes this very transparent.
-We do not send any information to third-party analytics services.
+Cookies	Except for cookies used on our Enterprise Marketing Pages, we only use strictly necessary cookies to provide, secure, and improve our Website or Service or develop new features and functionality of our Website or Service.

+As described below, we may use non-essential cookies on certain pages of our website to support our enterprise marketing efforts and market our products and services to enterprise customers, for example on resources.github.com (collectively “Enterprise Marketing Pages”).

+We offer a page that makes all uses of cookies very transparent.
 How GitHub secures your information	We take all measures reasonably necessary to protect the confidentiality, integrity, and availability of your personal data on GitHub and to protect the resilience of our servers.
 Communication preferences	We communicate with you by email.
 You can control the way we contact you in your account settings, or by contacting us.
 Resolving complaints	In the unlikely event that we are unable to resolve a privacy concern quickly and thoroughly, we provide a path of dispute resolution.